ejwillemse/BAN313/chapter3.md

 In the following parts we will find the key parameters of the distribution and use the distribution function to answer the above question.

 `@instructions`
-1. Analyse the distribution of the number of units ordered per day using the `hist()` function and by playing around with `breaks` parameter.
+- Analyse the distribution of the number of units ordered per day using the `hist()` function and by playing around with `breaks` parameter.
-2. How many times over the last 30 days did customers order _less_ than 210 units: assign your answer to `less210`.
+- How many times over the last 30 days did customers order _less_ than 210 units: assign your answer to `less210`.
-3. View the values by printing them to the console output via the `script.R` file.
+- View the values by printing them to the console output via the `script.R` file.

-  *** =hint
+`@hint`
 Use `hist(clienOrders$ordersPerDay)` to analyse the distribution and see which of the four distributions

-* normal,
+- normal,
-* poisson and exponential,
+- poisson and exponential,
-* power-law, or
+- power-law, or
-* uniform,
+- uniform,

 that it most closely represents.

 Use `less210 <- nrow(subset(clienOrders, ordersPerDay < lower_limit))` to find the number of days that less than the specified number of products were ordered.

 `@pre_exercise_code`
 ```{undefined}